asciidisco/grunt-imagine/README.md

 ### sprites (multi)task
-Imagine provides the ability to generate sprite maps and the corresponding css, scss, sass or less files.
+Imagine provides the ability to generate sprite maps and the corresponding css, scss, sass, less or stylus files.
 At the moment, only *.png files can be processed.

 ```javascript